duhaime/douglasduhaime.com/_posts/2017-11-19-visualizing-tsne-maps-with-three-js.md

 // to its material
 var materials = {};

-// Create a texture loader so we can load our image file var loader = new THREE.TextureLoader();
+// Create a texture loader so we can load the image file var loader = new THREE.TextureLoader();

 for (var i=0; i<5; i++) {